 The publication series of the Bureau of Economic Geology is advertised nationally to a mailing list of about 7,500 subscribers.
 More than 145 libraries and other geological surveys receive Bureau publications in cooperative exchange-of-publications agreements.
-Bureau publications are also distributed through over-the-counter sales.
-Six project-related Bureau publications have been issued, three are in press or in preparation, and over-the-counter sales of publications developed in the Tight Gas Sands Project have been steady.
-By 1989, more than 1,500 Tight Gas Sands Project-related BEG publications had been sold.
+Bureau publications are also distributed through overthe-counter sales.
+Over-the-counter sales of publications developed in the Tight Gas Sands Project have been steady.
+By 1996, more than 1,500 project-related BEG publications had been sold.

 Another important medium for information transfer is peer-reviewed journals.
 These publications reach a wide international audience that includes not only other researchers but also key management personnel in industry who directly influence the resource development strategies and field operations that are used in their companies.
-Bureau workers have published 14 articles in peer-reviewed journals on topics directly related to work conducted on the tight gas project.
-On the basis of a conservative circulation estimate of 10,000 for each of these journals (for example, AAPG Bulletin circulation is 33,500), we estimate that these articles have reached more than 100,000 readers.
+Bureau workers have published 18 articles in peer-reviewed journals on topics directly related to work conducted on the tight gas project.
+On the basis of a conservative circulation estimate of 10,000 for each of these journals (for example, AAPG Bulletin circulation is 33,500), we estimate that these articles have reached a substantial part of the scientific community.

-A total of 63 professional presentations, of which papers or abstracts would be published, were given concerning the Bureau's project research.
+More than 67 professional presentations, of which papers or abstracts would be published, were given concerning the Bureau's project research.
 Many of these were presented at large national or international conventions, where audiences can be substantial.
-We estimate that these presentations reached an audience of 4,400 engineers, geologists, and managers.
+We estimate that these presentations reached an audience of 6,000 engineers, geologists, and managers.

-A total of 55 presentations that had no published papers or abstracts were made on various aspects of the Bureau's tight gas sandstone research.
+A total of 83 presentations that had no published papers or abstracts were made on various aspects of the Bureau's tight gas sandstone research.
 Many of these were given at local geological societies whose members actively explore and produce tight gas sandstones and thus can immediately apply information and technology developed through the GRI program.
-An additional 16 talks were presented in GRI and other workshops.
-We estimate that these talks and workshops of GRI-sponsored Tight Gas Sands research reached an audience of 3,500 geologists and engineers.
+An additional 23 talks were presented in GRI and other workshops.
+We estimate that these talks and workshops of GRI-sponsored Tight Gas Sands research reached an audience of 4,000 geologists and engineers.